What are Statements of Need?

 There currently exists in New Zealand a need for qualified medical practitioners in the specialty of [insert specialty] and the subspecialty of [insert subspecialty].

 Dr [insert name] has filed a written assurance with the Government of New Zealand that (s)he will return to New Zealand upon completion of her/his training in the United States and intends to enter the practice of medicine in the specialty for which training is being sought.

 Dr [insert name] is currently registered with the Medical Council of New Zealand in a general scope of practice.
 On her/his return to New Zealand (s)he may be required to have her/his overseas qualification assessed for vocational specialist registration.

 Dated: [insert MMM-YYYY]

 This Statement of Need has been issued on original, coloured Ministry of Health letterhead and has been signed in blue ink.
 The Ministry of Health gives no undertaking as to the validity of this Statement if it is submitted as a photocopy or as otherwise reproduced.

 Where an applicant is not registered with the Medical Council of New Zealand, the Statement is issued with a paragraph along the lines of:

-Dr A is not registered with the Medical Council of New Zealand.
-To practise medicine in New Zealand on her return she will be required to obtain registration either by sitting the Medical Council’s clinical examination or by having her overseas specialist qualification assessed for vocational (specialist) registration.
+Dr [insert name] is not registered with the Medical Council of New Zealand.
+To practise medicine in New Zealand on her/his return (s)he will be required to obtain registration either by sitting the Medical Council’s clinical examination or by having her/his overseas specialist qualification assessed for registration.